 The vast majority of them find out the hard way that it doesn't quite work like that.
 Let me now list the win rates that are much more common for these stakes.
 Keep in mind that at least 3/4 of people who play poker actually lose in the long run.
 So these numbers represent the average win rate that a winning player (only 1/4 of the player pool) can expect to attain at the various stakes.

-These are the average win rates for 1-8 tables.
+Average win rates for 1-8 tables.

-These are the average win rates for 9-17 tables.
+Average win rates for 9-17 tables.

-These are the average win rates for 18+ tables.
+Average win rates for 18+ tables.

 You can pull out your calculator again and multiply these numbers by your projected daily volume and hourly volume in order to get your daily and hourly earnings.
 I hope this article proves valuable to all of the financial planners out there who want to know exactly how much they are going to make before they even get started!